sajjanjyothi/encryptor/README.md

 ```

 #### ToDo
-- Keys are stored inside a map within service, This is cause issues on horizontal scaling.This can be moved to cache systems such as **redis**
+- Keys are stored inside a map within service, This will cause issues on horizontal scaling.This can be moved to cache systems such as **redis**
 - API autnentication with JWT